Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one repayment amount.

 Debt consolidation loans may not always be the best option for your circumstances.
 This is why it’s a good idea to consider other options for managing your debt.
 Alternative options can include:

 0% money transfer card: These are credit cards that allow you to transfer money into your bank account for a fee and use it to pay off your debts.
-You can pay off that card interest free until the interest free period lasts.
+You can pay off that card interest free until the introductory offer ends

 0% balance transfer card: This type of credit card is useful for paying off credit card debt.
-With this card you can move your from several different credit cards onto one card and pay it off interest free
+With this card you can move your debts from different credit cards onto one card and pay it off interest free.